 Report cards will be stored and mailed electronically to parents at the end of the 1st, 2nd, 3rd, and 4th quarters for all classes.
-Art, Health, Computers, Spanish, and Tech Ed classes run on a 7 week rotation but are reported out at the quarter with all other classes.
 Incomplete grades may be changed to an "F" by the third week of the next grading period if work is not made up.